Author Archive

 5. That’s a Nice Touch – Summer Update

-If you’ve smartly stocked your vacation rental home with a basic first-aid kit, consider updating it for the summer season to include high spf sunscreen, aloe vera gel and a topical spray for bug bites, in “trial” sizes.
+If you’ve smartly stocked your vacation rental home, Airbnb, and Vrbo with a basic first-aid kit, consider updating it for the summer season to include high spf sunscreen, aloe vera gel and a topical spray for bug bites, in “trial” sizes.
 You may even consider bundling up these summer items in a vinyl mini tote bag to make a sweet little welcome gift for arriving guests.

 Summer humidity tends to bring the mosquitoes, so consider some citronella candles in the pool area.
 Look for candles in non-glass containers only, of course – we’ve seen some cute metal and terra cotta versions for sale.